MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

 ::: moniker-end
 7. Enable SR-IOV if you need to.
 SR-IOV enables virtual machines to bypass the switch and directly address the physical network adapter.
 If you want to enable:
-    - Ensure that you have SR-IOV support in the host hardware and firmware, the physical network adapter, and drivers in the management operating system and in the guest operating system.
+    - Ensure that you've SR-IOV support in the host hardware and firmware, the physical network adapter, and drivers in the management operating system and in the guest operating system.
     - Create a native port profile for virtual network adapters that is SR-IOV enabled.
     - When you configure networking settings on the host (in the host property called Virtual switches), attach the native port profile for virtual network adapters to the virtual switch by using a port classification.
 You can use the SR-IOV port classification that is provided in VMM, or create your own port classification.
 ::: moniker range="=sc-vmm-1807"